hiveot/hub.capnp/README.md

 # Hive-Of-Things Hub

-The Hub for the *Hive of Things* is an intermediary between IoT devices 'Things', services, and consumers using a hub-and-spokes architecture.
-Consumers interact with Things via the Hub without connecting directly to the Thing device.
+The Hub for the *Hive of Things* is an intermediary between IoT devices 'Things', IoT services, and consumers using a hub-and-spokes architecture.
+Consumers interact with Things via the Hub without connecting directly to the IoT devices or services.
 The Hub uses the [cap'n proto](https://capnproto.org/) for Capabilities based secure communication.

 ## Project Status

 Status: The status of the Hub is In Development.
-It is undergoing a rewrite to use **capnp** for infrastructure.
+It is undergoing a rewrite to Capabilities based design using **capnp** for infrastructure.

 ## Audience

 This project is aimed at software developers and system implementors that are working on secure IoT devices.
-Users choose to not run servers on Things and instead use a hub and spokes model which greatly reduces the security risk post by traditional IoT devices.
+Users choose to not run servers on Things and instead use a hub and spokes model which greatly reduces the security risk posted by traditional IoT devices.

 ## Objectives